siddheshranade/siddheshranade/README.md

 ### Hi, I'm Siddhesh 👋

-I'm a full stack engineer passionate about producing clean, well-tested code.
+I'm a full stack engineer passionate about making things.

 At the moment I'm looking for SDE roles while building personal projects on the side.